-The main idea in the proposed distance measure is to see how one time series can be reshaped into the other time series at a minimum cost.
-In contrast to the pointwise distance matrix built with ED and DTW shown in Fig.~\ref{fig:med-EDDTW}, our proposed method considers the cost of both the amplitude and temporal changes by the first phase, i.e.~Eqs.~\eqref{eq:fd-2} and ~\eqref{eq:fd-3}.
-For example, if we move the load consumption from time $i$ in the first time series to a different time $j$ in the other time series, the ED and DTW are unable to tell the difference, i.e., $C_{3,4}= 0$ when $X_3 = Y_4$ and $3\neq 4$, as shown by the number in boldface in Fig.~\ref{fig:med-EDDTW}.
-However, the FD metric can quantify this difference, as shown in Fig.~\ref{fig:med-FD}.
-The second phase aims to minimise the cost of reshaping the time series $\mathbf{X}$ into $\mathbf{Y}$ by~Eq.~\eqref{eq:FD-1}, which is a linear sum assignment problem (LSAP).
+The main idea in the proposed distance measure is to see how one time series can be reshaped into another time series at a minimum cost.
+In contrast to the pointwise distance matrix of ED and DTW shown in Fig.~\ref{fig:med-EDDTW}, our proposed method considers the cost of both the amplitude and temporal changes in the first phase, i.e.,~\eqref{eq:fd-2} and ~\eqref{eq:fd-3}.
+For example, if we move the load consumption from time $i$ in the first time series to a different time $j$ in the other time series, the ED and DTW cannot distinguish the difference, that is, $D_{3,4}= 0$ when $X_3 = Y_4$ and $3\neq 4$.
+However, the FD metric can distinguish this difference, as shown in Fig.~\ref{fig:med-FD}.
+The second phase aims to minimise the cost of reshaping the time series $\mathbf{X}$ into $\mathbf{Y}$ by~\eqref{eq:FD-1}, which is a linear sum assignment problem (LSAP).
 The LSAP problem can be solved by the Kuhn-Munkres Hungarian Algorithm with $O(n^3)$ time and $O(n^2)$ space~\cite{Bougleux2020}.
-This process involves considering all possibilities and combinations in increment, decrease, shift and temporal sequence exchange, as depicted by the red arrows derived from the improved distance matrix in Fig.~\ref{fig:med-FD}.
+This process involves considering all possibilities and combinations in increment, decrease, shift, and temporal sequence exchange.